Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/exercise-using-debugger.md

     Do you see the problem?
   </summary>

   The price for the products gets set in `product.py`, see if you can find the error, fix it, and then re-run the debugger.
 Does it crash now?
-If you need add another breakpoint to `product.py` in the `__init__` function and step through the program.
+If you need add another breakpoint to `product.py` in the `create_product` function and step through the program.
 </details>